littleqairoes/qairoe-app-router/README.md

 ## History

+- v0.0.5: Added currentRoute and fixed some bugs

 - v0.0.1: Changed the whole behavior to follow what I've learned from @paullewis' router used in Supercharged

 - v0.0.0: Creation of repository and copying of reach-core-route element